rousspb/sorts/README.md

-This project was created to understand different kind of sort methods in javaScript.
+This project was created to understand different kind of sort methods in JavaScript.
 Every file contains a different method.
 My idea is only to provide a way to implement each of the existing methods.
 It was never intended as the best of an implementation.